amine187/customer-manager/README.md

 ## Build

 Run `npm run build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests

 Run `npm run test:ui` to execute the unit tests of frontend side via [Karma](https://karma-runner.github.io).
 Run `npm run test:api` to execute the unit tests for the node REST API via [Mocha](https://mochajs.org).

+## Deployment application

+This application deployed by (Heroku)[https://heroku.com], so you can manage your customer by clicking on this (Link)[https://webtrekk-customer-app.herokuapp.com]